MrPusateri/CRM_insurance_company/README.md

 ### Interaction management

-add, view, and search interactions for each customer (interactions are defined as appointments by sales force and contracts signed).
+or each customer (interactions are defined as appointments by sales force and contracts signed).

 ### Saving and loading data